PoissonJ/notes/discreet/exam1.md

 # 1.7 Proofs

 **Proofs**:
-  : A logical argument to proove a certain condition
+  : A logical argument to prove a certain condition

 axioms/postulates:
   : Must not cause circular reasoning